Hanabi-Live/hanabi-live/docs/FEATURES.md

 #### Game History and Profiles

 * After a game is completed, it will be recorded in the database.
-* Players will be able to see all of their past games in the "Show History" screen.
+* Players will be able to see their past games in the "Show History" screen.
 * You can click on a player's name in the lobby to view their profile, which will show all of their past games and some extra statistics.

 #### Replays